Convert data from a matlab array into Physionet WFDB format file.

 Options are: 8, 16, and 32 ( all are signed types).
 16 is the default.

-If multiple physical units, the total units entered has to equal M (number of
+- Cell array of strings, where the total units entered has to equal M

 info -(Optional) String that will be added to the comment section of the header file.